|Ophiogomphus susbehcha in Maryland

 the high emergence numbers of 2012-2013 In 2014 two casts skins and 2 adults were found (April 27 & April 28).

-and 2018 no cast skins or adults were recorded.
-The search for this species each year has been significant.
+no cast skins or adults have been recorded found through 2018 to 2020.
+The search for this species each year

 Steve Roble sent an email out on 15-September- 2018 of significant importance pertaining to this species.
 He